TheMythologist/guardian/README.md

 # Guardian

-Simple custom firewall used for the game GTA5.
+Simple custom firewall used for the game GTA5 Online.

 This fork uses new methods to drop packets to R*-owned resources that are likely to be tunnelled game traffic, rather than let all R*-owned resources through.
 The only two behaviours intended to be allowed through from non-whitelisted IPs with this new model are the session "heartbeat" and any session information requests from the "matchmaking service" which provides initial connection details to clients.